GoldenStack/overscore/README.md

 # CPU

-32-bit CPU with 8 bit minimum addressable size.
-This is extensively configurable and modifying the values in-code should not break any "hardware".
+The CPU is a simple 32-bit CPU with 8 bit minimum addressable size and 8 instructions.
+The architecture size and minimum addressable size are extensively configurable and modifying the values in-code should not break any "hardware".

 All address space/memory is in one rwx (read-write-execute) block, including registers and the instruction counter (address 0).
 This allows jumps to be